ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 ---

-The **law of large numbers** states that when a collection of random variables is a large sample, the **sample mean converges to true mean if it exists**.
+The **law of large numbers** states that when a collection of random variables is a large sample, the **sample mean converges to true or expected mean if it exists**.
 The law applies to the mean obtained from a large number of repeated trials and claims that this value converges to the **expected value**.
 For a small sample, **there's a difference between these values called the error**.

+Mean value is the observed (empirical) value, the one calculated from experiemntal measurements on collected data.
+Expected (likely) value is the theoretical value, calculated from probability distributions.
 ---

 The **central limit theorem (CLT)** states that, given a sufficiently large sample size, the sampling distribution of the mean for a random variable approximates a normal distribution regardless of it’s distribution in the population.
 Below is the Wikipedia defnition.